-Accurately add, subtract, multiply, and divide in all units of measure (including metric) using whole numbers, common fractions and decimals; estimate patient weights in kg; convert centigrade and Fahrenheit scales, determine age from date of birth; calculate drug doses; draw up the exact amount of drug for each patient from original packaging, and administer IVF/drugs over time intervals specified bySOP/OLMC including IV drip rates.
+Practical application of fractions, percentages, ratio and proportion, and measurement.
+Must accurately add, subtract, multiply, and divide in English and metric units of measure using whole numbers, common fractions and decimals; estimate patient weights in kg; determine age from date of birth; calculate accurate drug doses based on the patient's weight, age, and other factors that warrant adjustment of volume; draw up the exact amount of drug for each patient from original packaging, and administer IVF/drugs over time intervals specified by SOP/OLMC including IV drip rates.
+A Paramedic is legally accountable and responsible for maintaining Class I Medications (opioids) and must keep accurate count and inventory of such items.

-Psychomotor skills
+Physical demands and Psychomotor skills